-- £20 if you attend the screening visit, but do not enter the main study (either due to your choice or decision of the study team). - £75 if you attend the screening visit, and take part in the visit 1 study procedures, but do not complete all study procedures and follow-up (e.g. If you withdraw from the study, either due to your choice or the decision of the study team). - £400 for completing all study procedures and follow-up.
+- £20 if you attend the screening visit, but do not enter the main study (either due to your choice or decision of the study team). - £75 if you attend the screening visit, and take part in the visit 1 study procedures, but do not complete all study procedures and follow-up (e.g. If you withdraw from the study, either due to your choice or the decision of the study team). - Phase 2 participants (groups 5-7 only): £400 for completing all study procedures and follow-up. - Phase 3 and 4 participants (groups 9-12 only): £600 for completing all study procedures and follow-up. - Phase 2 participants (groups 9 and 10 only): if you provide additional consent to attend for fine needle aspiration of the lymph nodes in your armpits (both sides) on days 5 and 28 of the study, you will be compensated an additional £200 for the time and inconvenience of attending for these procedures (i.e. £800 for full study participation).